thapapradeep884/week-6-12194940-/README.md

 ros2 run rclcpp_components component_container
 ```

-and after that, in the second terminal, we run following commands to see **server** and **client** source code:
+and then we run the following commands in the second terminal to view the **server** and **client** source code:

 ```
 ros2 component load /ComponentManager composition composition::Server
 ros2 component load /ComponentManager composition composition::Client
 ```

-We can see the output of the above commands as in the following images:
+The output of the aforementioned commands may be seen in the images below:

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/p22.PNG)